 ||Wedelolactone is a potent Î2-arrestin-biased G protein-coupled receptor-35 (GPR35) agonist, GPR35 has been shown to be a target of the asthma drugs cromolyn disodium and nedocromil sodium.
 Wedelolactone has anti-inflammatory, growth inhibitory, anti-cancer, anti-fibrotic, and pro-apoptotic effects.
-Wedelolactone stimulates ER genomic and non-genomic signalling pathways; it can significantly inhibit the activation of LX-2 cells, the underlying mechanisms of which included inducing Bcl-2 family involved apoptosis, up-regulating phosphorylated status of ERK and JNK expressions, and inhibiting nuclear factor-κB (NF-κB) mediated activity.
+Wedelolactone stimulates ER genomic and non-genomic signalling pathways; it can significantly inhibit the activation of LX-2 cells, the underlying mechanisms of which included inducing Bcl-2 family involved apoptosis, up-regulating phosphorylated status of ERK and JNK expressions, and inhibiting NF-κB mediated activity.

 |J Ethnopharmacol.
 2014 Nov 18;157:206-11. |

 |Inhibitory effect of Ecliptae herba extract and its component wedelolactone on pre-osteoclastic proliferation and differentiation.[Pubmed: 25267578]|

 Treatment of RAW264.7 cells with EAE at high doses (20μg/ml and 40μg/ml) or Wedelolactone at 10μg/ml resulted in a decrease in proliferation of RAW264.7 cells.
 Low doses of EAE (5, 10μg/ml) and Wedelolactone (2.5μg/ml) inhibited RANKL-induced TRAP activity by 20.3%, 37.9%, and 48.3%.
 The inhibitory effect of Wedelolactone is more potent than that of alendronate, an anti-resorptive drug.
 Morphological changes revealed that 5μg/ml EAE and 2.5μg/ml Wedelolactone reduced the number of multinucleated osteoclast-like cells.
 At the high doses, EAE (20μg/ml) and Wedelolactone (10μg/ml) inhibited the growth of BMSC.